karthikchintala1/jasper2/_posts/2018/August/2018-08-30-streaming-in-asp-net-core-signalr.markdown

 });
 ```

-The code before/after the stream connection are related to async and starting a connection as soon as we hit the js file.
+The code before/after the stream connection is related to async and starting a connection as soon as we hit the js file.

 Here is the output of the stream